Pitta: Taxonomy and systematics

 The rusty-naped pitta was once placed in the genus Pitta but is now in Hydrornis.

 The first pitta to be described scientifically was the Indian pitta, which was described and illustrated by George Edwards in 1764.
 Carl Linnaeus included the species in his revised 12th edition (1766–1768) of the Systema Naturae based on Edwards' descriptions and illustrations as well as other accounts, placing it with the Corvidae as Corvus brachyurus.
 Ten years later Statius Müller moved it and three other pittas to the thrush family Turdidae and the genus Turdus, due to similarities of morphology and behaviour.
 In 1816 Louis Pierre Vieillot moved it to the new genus Pitta.
-The name is derived from the word pitta in the Telugu language of South India meaning "small bird".
+The name is derived from the word పిట్ట (pitta) in the Telugu language of South India meaning "small bird".

 The family's closest relatives have for a long time been assumed to be the other suboscine birds (suborder Tyranni), and particularly the Old World suboscines; the broadbills, asities and the New World sapayoa.
 These arboreal relatives were formerly treated as two families, and are now either combined into a single taxon or split into four.
 A 2006 study confirmed that these were indeed the closest relatives of the pittas.
 The clade they form, the Eurylaimides, is one of the two infraorders of suboscines, which is one of three suborders of the passerine birds.
 With regards to their relationship within the Eurylaimides, another 2006 study placed the pittas as a sister clade to two clades of broadbills and asities.
 This same study postulated an Asian origin for the Eurylaimides and therefore the pittas.

 Two DNA studies, from 2015 and 2016, came to a different conclusion, finding that the Eurylaimides were divided into two clades and that the pittas formed a clade with the broadbills of the genera Smithornis and Calyptomena, with the remaining broadbills and asities in the other clade.
 The 2016 study also disputed the earlier claims about the origin of the group, and concluded that the most likely ancestral home of the pittas and the Eurylaimides was Africa (the sapayoa having diverged before the core clades had reached Africa).
 The study found that the pittas diverged from the Smithornis and Calyptomena broadbills 24 to 30 million years ago, during the Oligocene.
 The pittas diverged and spread through Asia before the oscines (suborder Passeri) reached the Old World from Australia.